sftcd/witidtm/README.md

 tool for assignments etc. Apologies that only registered students can see that material.

+Lectures and labs:
+    - Tuesday 1000-1050 Synge theatre (the one in the Hamilton!)
+    - Thursday 1600-1750 M17 Museum Building

+*Note the Thursday slot now will be in M17 for the full semester - that's a change*

 Lecture content will accumulate [here](./lectures) as we go.
 Be aware that the content will change, even sometimes at the last minute!